CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 • Specialize in investigating and preventing fraud

-• Use of accounting and auditing skills to analyze financial records, identify irregularities, and gather evidence for use in legal proceedings
+• Use accounting and auditing skills to analyze financial records, identify irregularities, and gather evidence for use in legal proceedings

 • Typically work in government agencies, but will also be seen working in consulting firms, corporations, and non-profit organizations